ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 a wrinkle to the situation.
 In this common pattern, the TTRP validates the TLS connection and then forwards the HTTP message contents onward to an internal system for processing.
 The system processing the HTTP message no longer has access to the original TLS connection's information and context.
-To compensate for this, the TTRP could inject the TLS client certificate into the forwarded request as a header parameter using {{I-D.ietf-httpbis-client-cert-field}}, giving the downstream system access to the certificate information.
+To compensate for this, the TTRP could inject the TLS client certificate into the forwarded request as a header parameter using {{RFC9111}}, giving the downstream system access to the certificate information.
 The TTRP has to be trusted to provide accurate certificate information, and the connection between the TTRP and the downstream system also has to be protected.
 The TTRP could provide some additional assurance, for example, by adding its own